Arizona Coyotes Odds

 Jakob Chychrun Norris, prop odds

-- The Coyotes commit 4.1 penalties per game, sixth in the league.
+- The Coyotes commit 4.6 penalties per game, fourth in the NHL.

 Arizona's Last 10 Games